AdobeDocs/cja-apis/src/pages/endpoints/segments/index.md

 To retrieve a list of components that contain a specified segment, include the `usedIn` expansion parameter in your multiple segments request.

-The following response shows projects that include the "Example Channel" segment:
+The following example shows a list components that include the `Example channel segment`, as provided for the value for the `usedIn` expansion parametr.
+Note that the details for components `4444` and `5555` are returned:

 ```json
 {